nimeshavillvay/Mobile-App-2/README.md

 ## GitHub Actions

-This repo has GitHub Actions configured to run a Prettier and ESLint checks to run on Pull Requests.
-It will run these check on all packages by default.
-To save time, the GitHub Action has [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) configured to skip the checks on packages that don't have any code changes.
+This repository has GitHub Actions configured to run [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) checks to run on Pull Requests for all packages by default.
+To save time, the actions have [Remote Caching](https://turbo.build/repository/docs/core-concepts/remote-caching) configured to skip the checks on packages that don't have any code changes.

-To configure the remote cache follow [this guide](https://turbo.build/repo/docs/guides/ci-vendors/github-actions).
+To configure the remote cache follow [this guide](https://turbo.build/repository/docs/guides/ci-vendors/github-actions).
 Ideally the `TURBO_TOKEN` secret should come from the Vercel team owner's account so that we don't need to replace the secret every time members in the Vercel team change.